Complex Access Control Governance in Snowflake with Privacera

 Closing Remarks

-As part of an enterprise effort to manage access to sensitive information, organizations first need to identify and tag sensitive data to reflect its makeup and resulting sensitivity.
+As part of an enterprise effort to manage access to and protect sensitive information, organizations first need to identify and tag sensitive data to reflect its makeup and resulting sensitivity.
 With the automation enabled by Privacera Data Discovery, we can help address this challenge.
 To learn more, read about how Privacera helps identify and secure sensitive data in Snowflake for a complex organization.

 Learn more about Privacera here or contact us to schedule a call to discuss how we can help your organization meet its dual mandate of balancing data democratization with security to maximize business insights while ensuring privacy and compliance.